Product Review

 Testing Parameters

-- Battery life measurement: Voltage readings every two weeks to project total battery lifespan
+- Battery life measurement: Voltage readings every two weeks to project total battery lifespan under normal use conditions

 Key Testing Results